 We also love to collaborate with labs that have cool molecular questions about their unique biological systems.

-We are currently studying three systems:
+We are currently studying two systems:

 Interspecies signaling between schistosomes, snails, and Capsaspora owczarzaki

 photo: Arnau Sebé-Pedrós et al, eLife 2013, 2:e01287

 Capsaspora owczaraki is a little known protozoan with big stories to tell.
 It has a symbiotic relationship with the snail vector of Schistosoma mansoni, (the parasite that causes schistosomiasis).
 It also shares many cell-cell signaling genes with animals, serving as a link in studying the evolution of animals.
 We are using chemical methods to understand how Capsaspora responds to chemical signals from its snail host and its co-resident parasite S. mansoni.
 This research is currently funded by NIH.